BrythonServer/brython-server/docs/Functionality.md

 It is expected that the typical user will **not** use Github as a development IDE.
 While Github has excellent online code editing support, the turnaround time from edit to execution is relatively slow.

+This approach should only work for **public** Github repositories.
+If the user wishes to execute from **private** repositories, then the user would have to grant Brython-Server permission to access her repositories.
+Ability to access private repositories is a **GOAL** of this project.

 ###Use Case: Cloud 9

 Suppose the user is using Cloud 9 as an online IDE, with an active project containing one or more Python 3